 I believe that customer satisfaction and user experience are the future of lead generation because they drive the most effective marketing tactic of all: word-of-mouth.

 Businesses need to become hyper-focused not just on innovation and the quality of their product, but on the satisfaction of their customers.
-This involves more consistent and genuine conversation with consumers about their experiences and encouraging them to provide testimonials and leave reviews.
+This involves consistent and genuine conversations with consumers about their experiences and encouraging them to provide testimonials and leave reviews.

 It is also important to listen to the bad feedback to identify issues and nip them in the bud.
 Word-of-mouth is so effective because people love getting recommendations before they purchase something, and these leads are more likely to convert than other types.

 Jason Yau, Canvas People

 I think the future of lead generation will be based on relationships.
 As we see platforms dying out and changing, the one constant is who you know in real life, or who you trust as an influencer.
 You will continue to reconnect and follow those you know, even when Instagram or Facebook become obsolete or discontinued.

 Relationships are also free, and as ad costs continue to rise, we can still get messages at no cost to those we have a solid connection with.
 Relationships are one of the strongest lead generation methods we have today, and I think will only continue to grow in importance as the future approaches with more technology changes.

 So far, search engines have been the biggest contributors to lead generation - this will change to a proper mix of web presence + social media presence.